 My brother-and-sister Border Collies teach me that with human guidance and kindness, dogs can overcome so very much, even a nearly feral beginning to life.
 My “country dog,” Monster, teaches me a lot of patience because he was a mess of a puppy -- so messy that perhaps that’s why he was dumped out in the country, where I found him digging in a trash pile.

-Monster is a jokester and he makes us laugh with his antics.
-He was a trash dog to some fool who has no idea of the joy they missed out on by throwing him out.
-He is still a food chow hound, and I think he remembers being a starving puppy.
-Monster lives in abundance with my husband and me and we get love abundance and silly antics in return.
+Monster is a jokester, and he makes us laugh with his antics.
+He was a trash dog to some fool who has no idea of the joy they missed out on by throwing him away.
+He is still a chow hound; I think he remembers being a starving puppy.
+Monster lives in abundance with my husband and me, and we get love abundance and silly antics in return.

 My 12-year-old foster failure, Lacy, shows me that it's important to get up and out for a daily walk, even if your old bones hurt along the way.
 On some days, Lacy doesn't want to walk all the way down to our pond, and that's fine.
 I trust her to know what she can handle and what she can't.

 My new puppy Trinket, a longhaired German Shepherd, reminds that being young is fun and that life is a grand adventure even though it comes with loss and sadness as well.
 Today is a great day, and we might as well go outside and run around in it and celebrate the good times.